Cabana2301/dygma-defy-layers/README.md

 # Layout Insights:

-- Many layers hare hard to manage.
+- Many layers are hard to manage.
 - The main two layers, typing and navigation are equally useful and frequently used.
 They should be equaly accessible and convenient.
 Toggling between them should be a single accessible key press.
 - All modifiers, SHIFT, CTRL, ALT, and optionally WIN, should be accessible to both hands.
 One trick to accomplish this is in a dedicated layer that is universally accessible as a LayerShift.
 This layer can have modifiers on the home row of both hands.
 - The modifier layer can be a gateway to quality of life layers. e.g. a numpad.